 Four different ways to provide the first six fields to the ocean are available which are controlled by namelist variables: an analytical formulation (ln\ana = true), a flux formulation ( $ln\flx = true$ ), a bulk formulae formulation (CORE ( $ln\core = true$ ) or CLIO (ln\clio = true) bulk formulae) and a coupled formulation (exchanges with a atmospheric model via the OASIS coupler) ( $ln\cpl$ = true).
-The optional atmospheric pressure can be used either to force ocean and ice dynamics $(ln\apr\dyn = true)$ , or in the bulk formulae computation $(ln\apr\dyn = true)^{-1}$ .
+When used, the atmospheric pressure forces both ocean and ice dynamics $(ln\apr\dyn = true)^{-1}$ .
 The frequency at which the six or seven fields have to be updated is the nn\fsbc namelist parameter.
 When the fields are supplied from data files (flux and bulk formulations), the input fields need not be supplied on the model grid.
-Instead a file of coordinates and weights can be supplied which maps the data from the supplied grid to the model points (so called "Interpolation on the Fly").
+Instead a file of coordinates and weights can be supplied which maps the data from the supplied grid to the model points (so called "Interpolation on the Fly", see §7.8).
 In addition, the resulting fields can be further modified using several namelist options.
-These options control the rotation of vector components supplied relative to an east-north coordinate system onto the local grid directions in the model; the addition of a surface restoring term to observed SST and/or SSS (ln\ssr = true); the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) $(nn\ice = 0,1,2 \text{ or } 3)$ ; the addition of river runoffs as surface freshwater fluxes or lateral inflow $(ln\rnf = true)$ ; the addition of a freshwater flux adjustment in order to avoid a mean sea-level drift $(nn\fwb = 0, 1 \text{ or } 2)$ ;
+These options control the rotation of vector components supplied relative to an east-north coordinate system onto the local grid directions in the model; the addition of a surface restoring term to observed SST and/or SSS (ln\ssr = true); the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) $(nn\ice = 0.1, 2 \text{ or } 3)$ ; the addition of river runoffs as surface freshwater fluxes or lateral inflow $(ln\rnf = true)$ ; the addition of a freshwater flux adjustment in order to avoid a mean sea-level drift $(nn\fwb = 0, 1 \text{ or } 2)$ ; and the transformation of the solar radiation (if provided as daily mean) into a diurnal cycle ( $ln{-}dm^{2}dc = true$ ).

-&lt;sup>1None of the two current bulk formulea (CLIO and CORE) uses the atmospheric pressure field.
+&lt;sup>1The surface pressure field could be use in bulk formulae, nevertheless none of the current bulk formulae (CLIO and CORE) uses the it.